 Experience the best of the Rhine

-Disembark in Cologne, leaving Olympia this morning, and transfer back to the station to begin your rail journey home.
+Disembark Olympia, and transfer back to the railway station to begin your journey home.

 If you have notified us of any special requirements, please check that they have been noted and acknowledged.
 This is especially important with any dietary needs you may have.